 Available Emergency Dental Treatments

+Do you need immediate dental care?
+We’re here to provide dental care when you need it the most.
 Dr. Slate offers a range of emergency dentistry treatments in Washington, DC:

 Toothache

-We may recommend Root Canal therapy if the tooth is badly infected or the inner pulp is damaged.
+A filling can repair the tooth and stop further decay if the pain is from a small cavity or minor crack.
+We may recommend root canal therapy if the tooth is badly infected or the inner pulp is damaged.
 A root canal can remove the infection and save your tooth.
+But in cases where the tooth is too damaged to save, a tooth extraction may be the best option to prevent further problems.

 Cracked or Broken Teeth

-A cracked or broken tooth can be painful and needs quick care to avoid infection or more damage.
 One of the strongest treatments for tooth damage is a crown.
 A crown is a strong cap that fits over the damaged tooth, restoring its shape, strength, and appearance.

 Knocked-Out Tooth